-Europe slipped into a mild recession early in the year, statistics show
+The eurozone slipped into a mild recession early in the year

 But the price of food and a range of services has continued to climb at an uncomfortable pace, raising the odds that the European Central Bank would continue to raise interest rates at its upcoming meetings.
 The International Monetary Fund has warned that European policymakers’ main challenge this year would be to tame inflation without stoking a severe recession.

-Analysts said the downturn was mild and unlikely to weigh on an economic recovery from the pandemic, but it nonetheless signaled that growth would remain tepid for the remainder of the year.
+Analysts said that the downturn was mild and unlikely to weigh on an economic recovery from the pandemic, but it nonetheless signaled that growth would remain tepid for the remainder of the year.

 “It’s hard to argue that this is a recessionary environment,” ING Bank said in a note to clients.
 “The stagnation of the economy does mark a clear cut from the recent post-pandemic boom though.”

-The European Central Bank’s next monetary policy meeting is next Thursday.
+The European Central Bank’s next monetary policy meeting is June 15.